-Adjust the list list of checks to include the ones you want to have performed.
+Adjust the list of checks to include ones relevant to you.

-All built-in quality Quality checks are turned on by default, from where you can change these settings.
-They are also commented out in Sample configuration to use default values, which is to have new checks carried out when going to a new Weblate version.
+All built-in Quality checks are turned on by default, from where you can change these settings.
+By default they are commented out in Sample configuration so that default values are used.
+New checks then carried out for each new Weblate version.